-This year, you may find Silver plans off the exchange that cost less than Silver exchange plans.
+You may find Silver plans off the exchange that cost less than Silver exchange plans.
 The best way to find these individual policies is through an independent insurance broker.
 Check with the company that provided your insurance this year to see if it offers individual plans.

 Insurance companies that offer individual policies may not provide that information online, so call and ask major insurance companies if they offer individual policies in your area.
 An insurance broker could assist, but with some health insurance companies no longer paying a commission, brokers may not sell all the policies available.

 These plans are designed to cover sabbaticals or periods between jobs.
 But some healthy people are using them for longer periods, by signing up for one short-term plan after another.

 Most plans last six months to a year, and having one does not exempt you from paying the health care tax penalty, since they are not considered qualified plans – though you may be exempt for other reasons.